matt24smith/ecfuzz/readme.md

 #### Dictionary mutations
 To enable dictionary mutations, a dictionary filepath must be included.
-Lines in the dictionary file containing `key` items will be inserted at random.
+Lines in the dictionary file containing `key` items will be spliced into the input.
-Dictionary entries containing `key=value` will be inserted using tokenized replacement , e.g. mutate a `key` item in the seed input by replacing it with a `value`.
+Dictionary lines containing `key=value` will be inserted using tokenized replacement , e.g. mutate a `key` item in the seed input by replacing it with a `value`.
 Keys are split on the first `=` symbol, and keys may be repeated on a new line for multiple values.